 - Right to cross examine witnesses.
 You have the right to face your accusers and to cross examine those witnesses in court.
 You have the right to make the State prove its case beyond a reasonable doubt by legal and competent evidence.
 I will hold them to that burden.

 - Presumption of innocence.
 You are presumed innocent UNLESS (not until) the State provides proof beyond a reasonable doubt, but not beyond all doubt, or a shadow of a doubt.
 This presumption protects you from the trial start to finish.
 You need not ask a question or make a single objection.
 This right applies to every presumption at trial.
 I make sure that the jury understands this right and what it means.
 In short, if any issue could either make you look innocent or guilty, the jury must also follow the path that would make you look innocent.
 The jury cannot help the state and fill in the blanks in their case.
 You remain innocent unless they can produce so much proof, that they essentially have not reasonable doubt as to your guilt.

 It is the job of the defense lawyers to make sure that these rights are not and have not been violated.
 Without the guidance of a Tarrant County criminal defense lawyer, defendants who are not guilty of the crime they are accused of face the possibility of conviction.
 Make an appointment to see me so I can show you what I can do.

-If you are a defendant in need of a criminal defense lawyer in Forth Worth or Tarrant County, call the Law Office of Paul Previte at 817-335-HELP (4357) office or 817-713-7337 for a Free consultation even on weekends or at night.
+If you are a defendant in need of a defense lawyer in Forth Worth or Tarrant County, contact the Law Office of Paul Previte at (817) 857-6307 for your free consultation - even on weekends or at night.